9sushant/project/readme.md

 Start the server using uvicorn.
 The --reload flag will automatically restart the server when you make changes to the code.

 python3 -m uvicorn main:app --reload
+#Crucially, check the entire repo scope AND the delete_repo scope.
 The server will be running at http://127.0.0.1:8000.

 4. Expose Your Server with ngrok